Complete the steps below to register for the programme.

 If you have not yet sent your English test results, please make sure you do so before the deadline.

-TOEFL: When sending TOEFL results, please use our institutional code: 9011.
+TOEFL: When signing up for the TOEFL test, please make sure to mention our institutional code: 9011.
 If you do not, we cannot verify your results online and you will need to send us the original test results.

 A student ID card is a personal document which serves as proof of identity for examinations and library privileges.
 You will receive instructions explaining how to request your student ID card.